How Have Gold Prices Moved In India In The Last 10 Years?

-Nonetheless, willing investors can resort to online platforms like KredX.
+Nonetheless, willing investors can resort to online platforms.
 They make it easier for investors to invest in digital gold.
 Being completely online, investing in digital gold helps in hedging market volatilities and rising inflation.
 This will also diversify your investment portfolio.

 So, should you invest in gold?
 It completely depends on the market.
 If the economy revives, it may reduce the gold price, and you may have to look for other investment avenues.
 In contrast, if the market continues to face economic slowdown and reduced interest rates persist, investing in gold is ideal.